Gold rises as dollar dips on prospect of higher US aid

 European stocks extended their year-end rally, while the dollar index fell 0.3% against rival currencies on hopes of an expanded US stimulus package with the US Senate set to vote on $2,000 COVID-19 relief checks.

-Capping bullion's gains was a marathon COVID-19 vaccination campaign across euro zone cheering up prospects of global growth in 2021.
+Capping bullion's gains was a marathon COVID-19 vaccination campaign across the euro zone, cheering up prospects of global growth in 2021.

 Broader markets will run with the economic recovery story next year but expansionary fiscal and loose monetary policy will keep gold prices pinned near current levels, said Hitesh Jain, lead analyst at Mumbai-based Yes Securities.